Fees and Eligibility

 - Fulfil the residency requirements that are set out in one or more of the categories found in the residency eligibility section:

-Individuals will be eligible for funding if they meet the criteria in the who is funded section, the learning is taking place in England and they are ordinarily resident in the UK on the first day of learning.
+Individuals will be eligible for funding if they meet the criteria in the who is funded section, the learning is taking place in England and they are ordinarily resident in areas of England outside of devolved authority areas undertaking learning.

 Individuals who are not eligible for funding

-You must not claim funding for individuals who do not meet the eligibility criteria set out in the residency eligibility section.
+Funding is not available for individuals who do not meet the eligibility criteria set out in the residency eligibility section.
 Examples of individuals who do not meet the eligibility criteria include the following.
 Please note this list is not exhaustive:

-• those who are here without authority or lawful status
+• who are here without authority or lawful status

-• those who are resident in the UK on a student visa
+• who are resident in the UK on a student or graduate visa

-• those who are in the UK on holiday, with or without a visa
+• who are in the UK on holiday, with or without a visa

-• those who are in the UK on a sponsorship visa
+• who are in the UK on a sponsorship visa, including skilled worker visas and seasonal worker visas

 Learners with limited length visas

-Providers must not fund learners who would not have enough time on their visa to complete their course and who do not intend to, or would not be eligible to, renew their visa.
-Where a course continues past a learner’s visa expiry date, providers may at their discretion fund that learner only where they have a high degree of confidence that a learner intends to (and will be eligible to) renew their visa.
+We will not fund learners who would not have enough time on their visa to complete their course and who do not intend to, or would not be eligible to, renew their visa.
+Where a course continues past a learner’s visa expiry date, we may at our discretion fund that learner only where there is documented evidence that the learner intends to, and is likely to be eligible to renew their visa.

 Learners who have applied for an extension or variation of their immigration permission